About the Assignment

-The "Using the OSU Folklore Archive" assignment has been created primarily to work as a component of courses which involve students creating Student Ethnographic Projects which will be submitted to our archive in due course. (if you require information about how to submit their work to the archive, please visit this webpage.)
+The "Using the OSU Folklore Archive" assignment has been created primarily to work as a component of courses which involve students creating Student Ethnographic Projects which will be submitted to our archive in due course.
+If you require information about how to submit student work to the archive, please email email@example.com.

 This assignment is designed to help your students learn about, explore, and appreciate the value of archives generally and the OSU Folklore Archive in particular.
 This assignment is centered on one of the Folklore Archive's greatest treasures: the Student Ethnographic Project Collection (SEPs).
 The SEPs are the Folklore Archives’ largest collection and one of its oldest, most important collections.
 The earliest archived projects date from 1967 and submissions have been made almost every year since that date, up to the current semester.
 The collection is therefore continually evolving thanks to OSU students who have – for decades – regularly completed fieldwork projects as part of folklore, writing, and other courses.

 The “Using the OSU Folklore Archive” assignment consists of two steps, the first of which should be assigned shortly after your students have settled upon the topic of their own SEP semester projects and the second at least three weeks after that.
 The student instructions for the two steps which make up the assignment and which you should include in your syllabus and, of course, share with your students are below:

 Briefly, the two steps involve each student 1) selecting and obtaining two past projects from the SEP archives and 2) after receiving and parsing those past projects, they will then write a summary, comparison, and review of their contents.